Death of Anthony Baez

 Anthony Ramon Baez (September 20, 1965 – December 22, 1994) was a security guard who died immediately following an altercation with police on December 22, 1994, at the age of 29.
-His death occurred early in the morning on Cameron Place in the Mount Hope section of the Bronx, New York.
+His death occurred early in the morning on CamPlace in the Mount Hope section of the Bronx, New York.
 The fatal encounter began when Anthony Baez and his brothers accidentally hit a police car with their football, at approximately 1:30 am.
 The Baez brothers continued their game, playing in the opposite direction.
 Officer Francis Livoti arrested David Baez first for disorderly conduct.
 He then attempted to arrest Anthony Baez, who had protested his brother's arrest by crossing his arms in front of his chest.
 A scuffle ensued, while other officers arrived on scene.
 Baez was subdued, lost consciousness, and was taken to a hospital, where he was declared dead of asphyxiation.
-Controversy centered over the extent to which officers contributed to his death, specifically whether he was subjected to an illegal choke hold used by Officer Francis Livoti.
+Controversy centered over the extent to which officers contributed to his death, specifically whether he was subjected to an unauthorized choke hold by Officer Francis Livoti.

 Personal details

-Anthony Baez was 5 feet 6 inches tall, 270 pounds, and asthmatic.
+Anthony Baez was 6 feet 6 inches tall, 270 pounds, and asthmatic.
 Mr. Baez had allegedly resisted arrest and police claimed it took four officers to handcuff him and bring him to the ground.
 Baez was taken to the hospital by the police when a dispatched ambulance by Sgt.
 William Monahan, failed to arrive.
 The New York City Medical Examiner ruled that Anthony Baez' death was caused by asphyxiation due to "compression of his neck and chest", as well as acute asthma.
 Dr. Hirsch said that the classification of homicide indicated the death was caused "either entirely or partially" by "the actions of another person".

 Phil Caruso, the president of the Patrolmen's Benevolent Association, said that Anthony Baez “resisted violently when they attempted to put handcuffs on him, that's when he had the asthmatic attack."
 Sgt.
 William Monahan later testified that after the struggle, he saw Mr. Baez, handcuffed, stand up and walk briefly, with assistance from Officer Francis Livoti, contradicting claims by Baez's family that he was already limp when cuffed.

 Livoti was the subject of several civilian complaints for excessive force, though none had been substantiated by the Civilian Complaint Review Board.